Do Honeybees Die After They Sting?

 Usually, if you’re stung by a single bee, the rest won’t bother you unless you’re close to their hive.
 You should be careful around honeybee hives because they can hold thousands of bees, and if you’re near the hive when stung, chances are that other bees may attack too.

-Solitary Bees vs. Honeybees
+Differences Between Solitary Bees and Honeybees

 There are two types of bees: honeybees and native bees.
 Native bees are usually solitary, meaning they don’t belong to a hive.